VirusTotal/yara-x/docs/Module Developer's Guide.md

 One thing that can be done with integer fields is to represent them in some other way.
 This optional representation is shown in `yr dump` crate output.
-This crate provides multiple output formats as JSON, XML, YAML, TOML and human-readable.
-The last mentioned is the only one that provides also custom representation for integer numbers.
+This crate provides two output formats: JSON and YAML.
+Both can be shown in colored output via `-c|--color` option.
+The last mentioned also provides custom representation for integer numbers.
 Let's say for some fields it makes sense to show them as hexadecimal numbers.
-This can be done by adding `[(yara.field_options).hex_value = true];` descriptor to the field.
+This can be done by adding `[(yara.field_options).yaml_fmt = "<format>"];` descriptor to the field.
+Currently supported formats are: hexadecimal number and human-readable timestamp.
 For example:

 ```
 message Macho {
-  optional uint32 magic = 1 [(yara.field_options).hex_value = true];
+  optional uint32 magic = 1 [(yara.field_options).yml_fmt= "x"];
 }
 ```

-This will mark magic field as a hexadecimal number and it will be shown as `magic: 4277009103 (0xfeedfacf)`.
+This will mark magic field as a hexadecimal number and it will be shown as `magic: 0xfeedfacf` instead of `4277009103`.
 Other format that is supported right now is for timestamps.
-If you want to show some integer field as a timestamp you can do it by setting `[(yara.field_options).timestamp = true];` descriptor to the field and timestamps will be shown in human-readable format.
+If you want to show some integer field as a timestamp you can do it by setting `[(yara.field_options).yml_fmt = "t"];` descriptor to the field and human readable timestamps will be shown in YAML comment after its integer value.

 Also notice that we are defining our fields as `optional`.
 In `proto2` fields